ReverseClinic/.github/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you believe someone is violating the Code of Conduct, please report it by emailing [reverseclinic.babble334@passinbox.com](mailto:reverseclinic.babble334@passinbox.com).
+If you believe someone is violating the Code of Conduct, please report it by emailing [reverseclinic@proton.me](mailto:reverseclinic@proton.me).
 All complaints will be reviewed and investigated promptly and fairly.

 Community leaders are obligated to respect the privacy and security of reporters of any incident.